Peggy Bach Collection

 Biographical/Historical Note

 In 1978, LSU professor David Madden convinced Fogle to read Evelyn Scott's Escapade.
-The work left a deep impression on Fogle, who, despite the fact that she had only a high school education, dedicated the rest of her life to studying and bringing recognition to Evelyn Scott's work.
+The work left a deep impression on Fogle, who then dedicated the rest of her life to studying and bringing recognition to Evelyn Scott's work.
 Using the pseudonym Peggy Bach, she published the first Scott bibliography, wrote twelve essays about the author, and began work on Scott's authorized biography.
 Unfortunately, she had not yet finished her work at the time of her death from cancer on June 5, 1996.

 Arrangement